JGiammona/PhD_Code_Example/README.md

 Run "./C_elegans_simulator" to run.

-Running "render timeseries.nb" with the Import[] functions adjusted to your machine's directory path with show a rendering of your simulation in **C_elegans_test**
+Running "render timeseries.nb" with the Import[] functions adjusted to your machine's directory path will show a rendering of your simulation in **C_elegans_test**